Nazar17P3426/uuu/README.md

 	</a>
 </p>

-ü.exe is a malware creates flashy screen effects, and destroy the partitions of your computer (not now).
+ü.exe is a GDI software that creates flashy screen effects.

-Supported systems: Windows XP+

-The destruction part has not been written yet ~~im lazy~~, so feel free to run it on your computer.

 ## License
 This project is licensed with AGPL-3.0.
 If you use the code in this project, then your project must be open source.

 Source code used: [Monoxide](https://github.com/whypet/Monoxide)

-Check out [Hydrogen.exe](https://github.com/LeoLezury/Hydrogen) here, it's also a malware project, created by Leo.
+Also check out [Hydrogen.exe](https://github.com/LeoLezury/Hydrogen) here, created by LeoLezury.